Joebabu1/Maswali/README.md

 ### 4. Requirements Engineering

-This was done using Airtable.
+Requirements specification was done with the help of Airtable.
 [Click here to view](https://airtable.com/appVk1hPphTm997MN/shrhSsRi2hW5Xz6Qx)

 ### 5. Analysis of the Quiz System